vkcgithub2019/Project2/README.md

 - passport for login authentication
 - MVC paradigm and server-side API.
 - Used a Node and Express Web Server;
-- MySQL Database an ORM (not necessarily Sequelize);
+- MySQL Database an ORM
-- Have both GET and POST routes for retrieving and adding new data;
+- api routes: GET and POST routes for retrieving and adding new data;
-- Be deployed using Heroku (with Data);
+- Heroku
-- Utilize at least one new library, package, or technology that we haven’t discussed;
 - used my own api, no third party API is utilized at this time.